 Viral Hepatitis Types and Symptoms

-"Hepatitis A is a vaccine-preventable, communicable disease of the liver caused by the hepatitis A virus (HAV).
-HAV is usually transmitted person-to-person through the fecal-oral route or through consumption of contaminated food or water.
-Most adults and older children with hepatitis A have symptoms that usually resolve within 2 months of infection; most children less than 6 years of age do not have symptoms or have an unrecognized infection.
-Signs and symptoms associated with hepatitis A infection may include one or more of the following: fever, fatigue, nausea, vomiting, loss of appetite, abdominal pain, dark urine, and clay-colored stools.
+"Hepatitis A is a vaccine-preventable liver disease caused by the hepatitis A virus (HAV).
+HAV is usually transmitted person-to-person through the fecal–oral route or through consumption of contaminated food or water.
+The majority of adults and older children with hepatitis A have symptoms that usually resolve ≤2 months after infection; children aged <6 years usually do not have symptoms, or they have an unrecognized infection.
+Signs and symptoms associated with hepatitis A can include ≥1 of the following: fever, fatigue, nausea, vomiting, loss of appetite, abdominal pain, dark urine, and clay-colored stools.
 Hepatitis A is a self-limited disease that does not result in chronic infection.
-Treatment for HAV infection may include rest, adequate nutrition, and fluids.
-Hospitalization may be required for more severe cases.
-The best way to prevent hepatitis A infection is to get vaccinated(1).
+Treatment for HAV infection might include rest, adequate nutrition, and fluids.
+Hospitalization might be required for more severe cases.
+The best way to prevent hepatitis A is by being vaccinated(1).

 "Hepatitis B is a vaccine-preventable liver disease caused by the hepatitis B virus (HBV).
-HBV is transmitted when blood, semen, or another body fluid from a person infected with the virus enters the body of someone who is not infected.
+HBV is transmitted when blood, semen, or another body fluid from a person infected with the virus enters the body of someone who is uninfected.
 This can happen through sexual contact; sharing needles, syringes, or other drug-injection equipment; or from mother to baby at birth.
-For some people, hepatitis B is an acute, or short-term, illness but for others, it can become a long-term, chronic infection.
-Chronic hepatitis B can lead to serious health issues, including cirrhosis, liver cancer, and death.
-There are treatments but no cure for hepatitis B. The best way to prevent hepatitis B is by getting vaccinated(2,3).
+For some persons, hepatitis B is an acute, or short-term, illness; for others, it can become a longterm, chronic infection.
+Chronic hepatitis B can lead to serious health problems, including cirrhosis, liver cancer, and death.
+Treatments are available, but no cure exists for hepatitis B. The best way to prevent hepatitis B is by being vaccinated(2,3).

 "Hepatitis C is a liver disease caused by the hepatitis C virus (HCV).
-HCV is a blood-borne virus.
-Today, most people become infected with HCV by sharing needles or other equipment to inject drugs(4).
-For some people, hepatitis C is a short-term illness but for more than 50% of people who become infected with the hepatitis C virus, it becomes a long-term, chronic infection(5).
+HCV is a bloodborne virus.
+Today in the United States, the majority of persons become infected with HCV by sharing needles or other equipment used in injecting drugs(4).
+For certain persons, hepatitis C is a short-term illness, but for >50% of persons who become infected with the HCV, it becomes a long-term, chronic infection(5).
 Like chronic hepatitis B, chronic hepatitis C is a serious disease that can result in cirrhosis, liver cancer, and death.
-Many people might not be aware of their infection because they are not clinically ill.
-Since 2013 there have been highly effective, well-tolerated cures for hepatitis C. There is no vaccine to prevent hepatitis C(6).
+Persons might not be aware of their infection because they are not clinically ill.
+However, since 2013, a highly effective, well-tolerated curative treatment has been available for hepatitis C, but no vaccine for preventing hepatitis C is yet available(6).
 The best way to prevent hepatitis C is by avoiding behaviors that can spread the disease, especially injecting drugs."

 Centers for Disease Control and Prevention.
-Viral Hepatitis Surveillance — United States, 2018. https://www.cdc.gov/hepatitis/statistics/SurveillanceRpts.htm.
-Published July 2020.
-Accessed March 8, 2021.
+Viral Hepatitis Surveillance Report – United States, 2019.
+Atlanta: U.S. Department of Health and Human Services; May 2021.